Blackacidevil: Album title

 Danzig has not publicly explained the meaning of the album's title.
 Various theories have been advanced, including it being a play on the phrase "black as a devil", with the words "black acid devil" (or black acid evil) run together in a portmanteau.
-Tickets for Danzig's Halloween 1996 special $6.66 show at Detroit's State Theatre had the phrase "Black Acid Devil" printed on them.
+Tickets for Danzig's Halloween 1996 special $6.66 show at Detroit's State Theatre and Halloween 1997 special $6.66 show at West Hollywood's Whisky A Go Go had the phrase "Black Acid Devil" printed on them.

 Artwork and packaging

 The liner notes feature artwork by Joseph Cultice.
 The re-released version of the album features a new cover by Martin Emond.

-Through Danzig's new distribution deal with Cleopatra Records, the album was reissued a third time in October of 2021 under Danzig's Evilive imprint; in a limited edition of 10,000 CD copies with new artwork and an embossed black slipcase.
+Through Danzig's new distribution deal with Cleopatra Records, the album was reissued a third time in October 2021 under Danzig's Evilive imprint; in a limited edition of 10,000 CD copies with new artwork and an embossed black slipcase.
 However, the actual CD enclosed in these copies was actually leftover "new old stock" copies of the original 1996 Hollywood Records pressing.